 Increasing income mobility across generations may also pay off in greater economic efficiency.
-Some of the observed income immobility is a symptom of an underlying misallocation of resources that blocks bright children from disadvantaged families from access to high-paying occupations.
-In part, this failure may reflect nepotism in the labor market, but it also arises from blocks that occur earlier in the life-cycle, for example in schools and neighborhoods.
-The belief that people from any socio-economic background have the potential to succeed and to earn a high income is probably the most powerful incentive to individual effort.
-Policies that counteract disparities in family background, such as education interventions directed to children from poor families, may foster intergenerational mobility.
+Some of the observed income immobility is a symptom of an underlying misallocation of resources that blocks bright children from disadvantage families from access to high-paying occupations.
+In part, this failure may reflect nepotism in the labor market, but it also arises from blocks that occur earlier in the life cycle, for example in schools and neighborhoods.
+The belief that people from any socioeconomic background have the potential to succeed and to earn a high income is probably the most powerful incentive to individual effort.
+Policies that counteract disparities in family background, such as educational interventions targeted at the children of the poor, may foster intergenerational mobility.

 © Lorenzo Cappellari